 Orostachys is a genus of monocarpic rosette-forming succulents similar to Echeveria and Sempervivum.
 These succulents are fast-growing plants with grey or green leaves forming small rosettes.
-The small bell-shaped flowers are usually white or pink and grow densely packed on conical inflorescences, up to 12 inches (30 cm) tall and quite amazing to see.
-The plants natively grow in Korea, China, Mongolia, and northern Japan.
+The small, bell-shaped flowers are usually white or pink and grow densely on conical inflorescences up to 12 inches (30 cm) tall, making them quite amazing to see.
+The plants are native to Korea, China, Mongolia, and northern Japan.

-Some species show fantastic symmetry of the rosette.
+Some species show fantastic rosette symmetry.
 Orostachys spinosa is of note, as the leaf pattern follows a Fibonacci sequence.

 Growing Conditions

-As with most similar genera of Crassulaceae, Orostachys survive in fairly poor soil so long as it is well-draining.
-The species are very cold-hardy and can withstand temperatures below -30° F (-34° C).
+As with most similar genera of Crassulaceae, Orostachys survives in fairly poor soil so long as it is well-draining.
+The species are very cold-hardy and can withstand temperatures below -30°F (-34°C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
-Orostachys actively grow in spring and summer.
-They require some bright light and do not tolerate high humidity well.
+Orostachys actively grows in spring and summer.
+The plants of this genus require some bright light and do not tolerate high humidity well.

 Propagation

-Orostachys plants self-propagate through offshoots and given time.
+Orostachys plants self-propagate through offshoots, given time.
 Thus, one plant will form a dense mat of many.
 Propagation is primarily through offset separation.

 To separate an offset, remove soil from the offset's base to find the stolon (thick stem that attaches the offset to the mother plant).
 It is best to use an offset that has already established its own roots.
 Cut the stolon close to the offset.
-Place the offset into a small pot with well-draining soil.
+Place the offset in a small pot filled with well-drained soil.
 Do not water until new growth is noted.

 General Care